 So, the car is a complicated machinery.
-It’s a composition of metal, welds, wires, tires, engine, bolts, straps, bulbs, special mechanisms, oil, other liquids, and even more things I’m not at all familiar with.
+It’s a composition of metal, welds, wires, tires, an engine, bolts, straps, bulbs, special mechanisms, oil, other liquids, and even more things I’m not at all familiar with.

 The Murphy’s law acts with full force here: If there is even a small chance to get a flat tire, you’ll most probably will.

 If you really think about it, you will realize that there is only one state where you can actually drive your car: when there is nothing wrong with your car.
-However, there are numerous possible conditions in which you won’t be able to drive your car: flat tire, no gas, no electricity, problem with the brakes, problem with the engine, problem you don’t know, problem your mechanic can’t also quite understand, etc.
+However, there are numerous possible conditions in which you won’t be able to drive your car: flat tire, no gas, no electricity,

 The likelihood for your final goal to be successfully accomplished shrinks with each new sub-goal you add.

-Too many things than can go wrong.
+Too many things can go wrong.